 Technicians who have passed the Certified Eye Bank Technician (CEBT) Exam, are certified for three years.
 After the initial three year period, it is the responsibility of the individual to ensure that their CEBT status does not expire.

-Obtain 16 Continuing Education Credits, and confirmed attendance from two of the following courses during the certification period:
+Obtain 16 Continuing Education Credits, with confirmed attendance from two of the following courses during the certification period:

 - EBAA Technician Skills Workshop;

 - EBAA Medical Advisory Board Meeting;

 - EBAA Medical Directors Symposium; and/or

 - EBAA Scientific Session (includes Scientific Symposium and the Cornea and Eye Banking Forum)

 To view the number of CEUs that you have earned from EBAA events and programs, log into the EBAA website and select “My CEUs” from the menu on the left.
 If you still need to earn CEUs, please view eyeLEARN to see all of the educational opportunities available.

 If the applicant has met the requirements to recertify, the only step left is to complete the application and submit payment via the link listed below.
 Note: Only CEBTs expiring December 31, 2020, may submit to the application to recertify in 2020.

 If you would prefer to pay by check, please use this paper form and submit to the EBAA Office with payment.